MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/applications.md

 newtype SimulationAlgorithm = ((Double, EvolutionGenerator, Qubit[]) => Unit is Adj + Ctl);
 ```

-The first parameter `Double` is the time of simulation, the second parameter `EvolutionGenerator`, covered in the Dynamical Generator Representation section of [data-structures](xref:microsoft.quantum.libraries.overview.data-structures), is a classical description of a time-independent Hamiltonian packaged with instructions on how each term in the Hamiltonian may be simulated by a quantum circuit.
+The first parameter `Double` is the time of simulation, the second parameter `EvolutionGenerator`, covered in [Dynamical Generator Representation](xref:microsoft.quantum.libraries.overview.data-structures#dynamical-generator-representation), is a classical description of a time-independent Hamiltonian packaged with instructions on how each term in the Hamiltonian may be simulated by a quantum circuit.
 Types of this form approximate the unitary operation $e^{-iHt}$ on the third parameter `Qubit[]`, which is the register storing the quantum state of the simulated system.
 Similarly for the time-dependent case, you define a user-defined type with an `EvolutionSchedule` type instead, which is a classical description of a time-dependent Hamiltonian.

 ```qsharp
 newtype TimeDependentSimulationAlgorithm = ((Double, EvolutionSchedule, Qubit[]) => Unit : Adjoint, Controlled);